hyperledger/firefly-fir/text/0012-namespace-isolation.md

   org name is defined on this namespace _or_ in the deprecated `org` section at the root)
 * `multiparty.org` is the root org identity for this multi-party namespace (containing `name`, `description`, and `key`)
-* `multiparty.contract` is an array of objects describing the location(s) of a FireFly multiparty smart contract.
+* `multiparty.contract` is an array of objects describing the location(s) of a FireFly multi-party smart contract.
 Its children are blockchain-agnostic `location` and `firstEvent` fields, with formats identical to the same fields on custom contract interfaces and contract listeners.
 The blockchain plugin will interact with the first contract in the list until instructions are received to terminate it and